SchoolWideLabs-CUB/sensor-immersion-general/Lesson3/New/soilMoisture.md

 We are going to learn how to use a micro:bit and gator:bit soil moisture sensor  to sound an alarm if the soil gets too dry

-Submit your answers using the google form linked on [this page](https://schoolwidelabs.github.io/sensor-immersion/assessments/Lesson3/soil_moisture_assessment.html) under your teacher's name.

 ## Step 2

 When wiring the soil sensor, you should have the signal wire go from the SIG pin on the sensor to the port labeled P2 on the gator:bit.
 The power should go from the 3V3 pin on the sensor to the pin labeled P1 on the gator:bit.